-The public relations concentration combines courses from the English, communication, graphic design, and business administration departments; this provides students with fundamental skills, knowledge and experience needed for an understanding of public relations and its role in society.
-The public relations professional is a strategic thinker who evaluates current trends and attitudes that affect an organization.
-This individual then develops plans of action that benefit the organization by helping it relate positively with its many publics.
+The public relations concentration provides students with fundamental skills, knowledge and experience needed for an understanding of public relations and its role in society.
+The public relations professional is a strategic thinker who evaluates current trends and develops plans of action that benefit the organization by helping it relate positively with its many publics.

-The PR professional writes press releases, deals with the news media, plans special events and writes annual reports.
+The PR professional writes press releases, communicates with the news media, plans special events and maintains relations with the community.
 Careers in public relations are found in business, consulting, advertising and public relations agencies, health care organizations, education, government and many cultural and social welfare organizations.